Guest House (TV series)

-Guest House (Urdu script: گیسٹ ہاؤس) is a 1991 Pakistani comedy-drama series directed by Rauf Khalid which was produced and shown by PTV in the early to mid-1990s.
-The setting is a fictional guest house named Guest House located in a posh area of Islamabad.
-It is run by Mr. Shameem and his wife with the help of three permanent regular employees, Naveed, Murad and Rambo.
+Guest House (Urdu script: گیسٹ ہاؤس) is a 1991 Pakistani comedy-drama series directed by Rauf Khalid that was produced and shown by PTV in the early to mid-1990s.
+The setting is a fictional guest house named Welcome Guest House, located in a posh area of Islamabad.
+It is run by Mr. Shameem and his wife with the help of three permanent regular employees, Naveed, Murad, and Rambo.

 Plot

 Every episode starts with the arrival of new guests and the involvement of the guest house's employees in their comic and tragic situations.
-Almost all the episodes end with the guest's problems solved by the help of all-too-readily helpful employees and reluctant owners of the guest house.
+Almost all the episodes end with the guest's problems solved with the help of all-too-readily helpful employees and reluctant owners of the guest house.

 Pilot episode

 The pilot episode introduces the janitor of the guest house, 'John Rambo', in a very dramatic way.
-He is holding a janitor's wiper like a rifle or machine gun and thrilling background music is playing.
+He is holding a janitor's wiper like a rifle or machine gun, and thrilling background music is playing.
 The camera moves in a way that the wiper actually looks like a rifle at the beginning of the scene.
-Later it turns out that 'John Rambo, Cockroach Killer' is inspired by the main character of the Hollywood movie First Blood.
+Later, it turns out that 'John Rambo, Cockroach Killer' is inspired by the main character of the Hollywood movie First Blood.

 The character of Rambo was an instant hit and played a vital role in the popularity of the series.
 Producers wanted to remove the character after the pilot episode, but his success made them decide otherwise.
 One of the producers admitted on TV that after the success of Rambo in the pilot episodes, he was the focus of every episode.

 Characters

 All the main characters associated with the guest house are shown as very simple people and, on several occasions, have been fooled by charlatans posing as PEERS (fake jogis) or film directors.
-They tend to get involved in personal matters of their guests and try to resolve their issues.
+They tend to get involved in the personal matters of their guests and try to resolve their issues.